 Unfortunately…. this was the last time I saw her.

-And later I was told that still on that very day she suddenly began to have a high fever and convulsions after lunch.
-She was immediately rushed to a hospital in the capital, where she remained for 48 hours, but unfortunately she passed away.
+And later I was told that even on that very day, she suddenly began to have a high fever and convulsions after lunch.
+She was immediately rushed to a hospital in the capital, where she remained for 48 hours.
+But unfortunately she passed away.

 Only three days had gone since her birthday, and word came that she was buried with that blue plastic solitaire ring on the same little finger where I had put it on at that special moment!

-Even today I remember I was completely desolate at that time.
+Even today I remember I felt completely desolate at that time.
 Suddenly everything seemed different, even though I knew it was all the same.
 The sun continued to rise and set.
 The rain kept falling down.
 On my 10th birthday, on October 14th of that year, I didn’t want a party.
 And yet my father gave me a beautiful pony as a present.
 I even enjoyed it, but not even millions of ponies like that would heal the sadness that settled in my heart.
 I no longer played the same way.
 I became taciturn.
-And although I eventually began to recover (to some extent) and to have other expectations and hopes for my life, I felt a kind of loneliness that nothing and nobody could assuage.
+And although I eventually began to recover (to some extent) and to have other expectations and hopes for my life, I felt a kind of loneliness — nothing and no one could ease the pain.
 I dreamed about her almost every night, feeling her delicate little body and her sweet and soft aroma – not to mention her pure and naive girlish look, with her unique smile of breathtaking dimples….

 Getting into adolescence is usually a huge challenge for most people.
 But for me it was a relief.
 Losing my innocence – and realizing that life was harder than I imagined – eventually reassured me.
 It was as if the whole world was adjusting to my loss, to my pain.
 I remained rich, handsome, smart and very successful, trying to adapt myself to a society which ignored a pain that I could not overcome, despite my efforts.